Cyber1551/Calculator/README.md

     - This is where the magic happens; All the logic behind the calculator is here(The four operation functions for example)

+***Run index.html in a browser to test.
+No internet or external libraries are required